department-of-veterans-affairs/vets.gov-status/README.md

 ## Continuous integration and deployment
 ### CI
-`Jenkinsfile` manages several automated checks that are run on every commit pushed to github.
+`test-build-deploy` Github-Actions workflow manages several automated checks that are run on every commit pushed to github.
 - Unit tests (these currently test the python scripts)
 - Flake8 static analysis (of python scripts)
 - UI tests (simple smoke tests to confirm the Jekyll build succeeded)
 - Integration tests (For now, consists of running the data update scripts to confirm they don't throw errors)

 ### Deployment
-The site is automatically deployed by `Jenkinsfile` when certain branches change, provided the tests pass:
+The site is automatically deployed by`github-actions` workflows (`test-build-deploy`)

 | branch | environment |
 |---|---|